lesaint/lesaint.github.io/_posts/2014-01-10-tuning_sublime_for_markdown_editing.md

 ---
 layout: post
-title: Tuning Sublime for my use
+title: Tuning Sublime for markdown editing
 description: Personnal notes for tuning Sublime Text 2
 tags: SublimeText
 ---

-Here I keep a few note on how to configure Sublime Test 2 to edit markdow files.
+Here I keep a few notes on how to configure Sublime Text 2 to edit markdow editing.

 # Markdown Editing in Sublime Text